Lump on Labia: 11 Common Causes (& How to Treat)

 This type of tumor is rare and can increase in size over weeks or months, making it difficult to diagnose, as it is similar to squamous cell cancer.
 However, like senile hemangiomas, vulvar keratoacanthoma do not evolve into malignant lumps.

-What to do: You should consult a gynecologist for diagnosis and treatment, which usually involves a minor procedure to remove the lump.
+How to treat: You should consult a gynecologist for diagnosis and treatment, which usually involves a minor procedure to remove the lump.

 11. Vulvar cancer